jeremybarbet/test-reporter/README.md

     # Personal access token used to interact with Github API
     # Default: ${{ github.token }}
     token: ''

+    # Path to the coverage JSON summary file
+    coverage-json-summary-path: ''
 ```

 ## Output parameters